 financial wellbeing"Christmas is an expensive time for everyone, but for those on a limited income it can prove particularly challenging," explained Mark Faithful, West Kent’s Financial Wellbeing Manager.

-"That's why we have put together a series of free workshops that will be held in our sheltered schemes and Emerald hubs between now and mid-December to give people advice on keeping the costs down and avoiding scams."
+"That's why we have put together a series of free workshops that will be held in our sheltered schemes and over 55 hubs between now and mid-December to give people advice on keeping the costs down and avoiding scams."

 The financial advice sessions are being led by Maidstone Citizens Advice and supported by cash from NatWest's Skills and Opportunities Fund.
 The first session was held at Queens Court, Edenbridge, where the charity's Ian Park talked about online price comparison sites, loyalty cards, savings clubs and much more, before offering the residents ten tips on how to save money.